The Desire Behind the Behavior

 The Misplaced Worship Beneath Every Desire

-Larry Crabb spent decades pointing toward something that most Christian counseling has been too timid to say plainly: beneath disordered behavior is disordered desire, and beneath disordered desire is disordered worship.
+Larry Crabb spent decades pointing toward something that most Christian leaders have been too timid to say plainly: beneath disordered behavior is disordered desire, and beneath disordered desire is disordered worship.
 We are not primarily behavior-managers who occasionally slip up.
 We are worshippers — whole persons whose hearts are oriented toward something — and when the object of our deepest functional worship is anything other than God, the desires it generates will eventually produce behaviors that damage us and the people we love.

 The Question That Changes Everything

-Here is the question for Step 2: What were you wanting when you did that?
+Here is the question for Step 4: What were you wanting when you did that?

 Not what were you thinking.
 Not what were you feeling.
 What were you wanting?
 What need were you trying to meet?
 What pain were you trying to quiet?
 What did you hope that behavior would give you?
+In other words, what were you trying to medicate with your drug of choice?

 A Note on Life Groups